jdbancal/gem/README.md

 At the moment, priority is given to functionality over performance.
 Nevertheless, appreciable perforance improvement is already availble compared to matlab's builtin vpa type.
 With 100 digits of precision, for instance, a 100x100 matrix is transfered from double to high precision 10x faster, from high precision to double format 250x faster, and its column-wise minimum is computed 25x faster.
 Multiplication of two 100x100 dense matrices with 100-digits precision is 10 times faster with gem objects compared to matlab 2016a's vpa type.
 For a matrix of size 1000x100 these ratios become respectively 14x, 1500~20000x, 500x, 10x (with multithreading desactivated).

 The GEM library is free and open source.
 It is therefore also free for academic use.
 Anyone can contribute on the [gitlab page](https://gitlab.com/jdbancal/gem) (see below for more details).
-It is distributed under a ... license.
+It is distributed under a MPL2 license.
+See [LICENSE.md](https://gitlab.com/jdbancal/gem/LICENSE.md) for more details.

 Usage examples